-Barry Smith is in his fourth season with the Blackhawks and his third as the team’s Director of Player Development.
+Barry Smith is in his sixth season with the Blackhawks and his fifth as the team’s Director of Player Development.
 Smith previously served as the club’s European Development Advisor and as a Pro Scout.

-The Buffalo, N.Y., native began his coaching career at Elmira College in 1974, taking the team to the NCAA finals two times in his six years.
+The Buffalo, N.Y., native began his coaching career at Elmira College in 1974, taking the team to the NCAA finals twice in his six years.

-A 1972 graduate of Ithaca College, Smith was inducted into the school’s Sports Hall of Fame for both hockey and football.
+A 1972 graduate of Ithaca College, Smith was inducted into the school’s Sports Hall of Fame for both hockey and football; he also has a Masters of Education from Elmira College.
 Smith and his wife, Mary, have two children, Ryan and Molly.